 SCHORR: Well, but so far, that's just talk.

-But I think it's mainly people who want him out who are the ones who quickly see resignation in the wind.
-He cannot resign, or will not resign, as long as the president is willing to support him.
-And the president did come out and support him and said he had done just fine.
+SCHORR: But I think it's mainly people who want him out who are the ones who quickly see resignation in the wind.
+He cannot resign, or will not resign, as long as the President is willing to support him.
+And the President did come out and support him and said he had done just fine.

 SIMON: There were some other divisions in the ranks of the Republican majority in the Senate this week, some sharp questions for the attorney general about the National Security Agency eavesdropping program.
 And this week, Senate Republicans were really quite stern in their questioning of Homeland Security Secretary Michael Chertoff over the response of his agency in response to the events of Hurricane Katrina.

 SCHORR: Yes.
 Well, I think Chertoff carried himself off pretty well in an almost impossible situation.
 It is likely that it was a terrible idea in the first place to create this new Homeland Security Department, lumping together a lot of disparate agencies.
 But now that they're there, he's got to stand up and take it.
 And he took the heat pretty well.
 He didn't fold under pressure.
 It didn't help any.
 It's still a terrible thing that happened there with FEMA not ready, others not ready.
 But it's very difficult to make him the butt of all of this.